angular/angular/modules/angular2/docs/core/12_zones.md

 ANGULAR AUTO-DIGEST!
 ```

-Notice how the place where the listener was registered will effect whether or not Angular will be notified of the
+Notice how the place where the listener was registered will effect whether or not Angular2 will be notified of the
 async call and cause a change detection to run to update the UI.

 Being able to globally intercept the async operation is important to have a seamless integration with all existing
 libraries.
-But it is equally important to be able to differentiate between Angular and non-Angular code running
+But it is equally important to be able to differentiate between Angular2 and non-Angular code running
 on the same page concurrently.